cattymod/docs/docs/extensions/intro.md

 ## Avaliable extensions
 - [Modals](modals.md) - Create Scratch 3 style popup windows, embeds, and interactive prompts.
 - [Python](python.md) - Run Python code and integrate Python scripts directly into your projects.
+- [JavaScript](javascript.md) - Run JavaScript commands and more inside of your project.